 We closely monitor outstanding receivables for potential collection risks, including those that may arise from economic conditions, in both the U.S. and international economies.
-Our European sales to government-owned or supported customers such as hospitals, distributors and agents, in Southern Europe, specifically Italy and Spain may be subject to significant payment delays due to government austerity measures impacting funding and payment practices.
-As of December 31, 2019 our receivables in Italy and Spain totaled \$1.0 million and \$0.8 million, respectively.
-Receivables balances with certain publicly-owned hospitals and government supported customers in these countries can accumulate over a period of time and then subsequently be settled as large lump sum payments.
-While we believe our allowance for doubtful accounts in these countries is adequate as of December 31, 2019, if significant changes were to occur in the payment practices of these European governments or if government funding becomes unavailable, we may not be able to collect on receivables due to us from these customers and our write offs of uncollectible amounts may increase.
+Our European sales to government-owned or supported customers such as hospitals, distributors and agents, particularly in Italy and Spain, may be subject to significant payment delays due to government austerity measures impacting funding and payment practices.
+As of December 31, 2020 our receivables in Italy and Spain totaled \$0.9 million and \$0.6 million, respectively.
+Receivables balances with certain government-owned hospitals and government supported customers in these countries can accumulate over a period of time and then subsequently be settled as large lump sum payments.
+While we believe our allowance for doubtful accounts in these countries is adequate as of December 31, 2020, if significant changes were to occur in the payment practices of these European governments or if government funding becomes unavailable, we may not be able to collect on receivables due to us from these customers and our write offs of uncollectible amounts may increase.